PHart3/colimits-agda/README.md

   See `Colimit-code/README.md` for details and for the license of the work inside this directory.

+- `Pullback-stability/`

+  Our formalization of pullback stability (or universality) for all ordinary colimits.
+See `Pullback-stability/README.md` for details and for the license of the work inside this directory.

 # Type-checking with Docker

 NOTE: We have successfully tested the following Docker container on Linux but not on other operating systems.